Bewn/Bewn/README.md

 [bewn.github.io](https://bewn.github.io)

 for code and fun.
 This repo itself is a reusable unix home directory.
-Just run the add-Bewn script in .init to give user Bewn a secure home on any machine!
+Run the add-Bewn script in .init to give user Bewn a secure home on any machine!

 like Mew or MewTwo or beau- like beauty spelled like pew